discovery-unicamp/ale-exercise-book/src/ch02-03-debugging-a-program.md

    - a2:
    - a3:

-5. What are the values ​​of the following registers in hexadecimal representation after the simulator executes the first 30 instructions?
+5. What are the values ​​of the following registers in hexadecimal representation after the simulator executes the first 30 machine instructions?

    - a0:
    - a1: